MicrosoftDocs/Devices-docs/surface/forrester-tei-edu-study.md

 ---
 title: The Total Economic Impact Of Microsoft Surface For Education
-description: This page provides a downloadable PDF of a Forrester Total Economic Impact Study commissioned by Microsoft. ms.prod: w10 ms.mktglfcycl: manage ms.localizationpriority: medium ms.sitesec: library
+description: This page provides a downloadable PDF of a Forrester Consulting study on the potential return on investment (ROI) for K-12 schools deploying Surface. ms.mktglfcycl: manage ms.localizationpriority: medium ms.sitesec: library